motu-tool/mOTUs/README.md

 ![alt text](https://www.embl.de/download/zeller/milanese/temp/motus_type.png)

 A mOTUs database is composed of three types of mOTUs:
-- ref-mOTUs, which represents **known species**,
+- ref-mOTUs, which represent **known species**,
-- meta-mOTUs, which represents **unknown species** obtained from metagenomic samples,
+- meta-mOTUs, which represent **unknown species** obtained from metagenomic samples,
-- ext-mOTUs, which represents **unknown species** obtained from MAGs.
+- ext-mOTUs, which represent **unknown species** obtained from MAGs.

 Note that meta- and ext-mOTUs will not have a species level annotation.